 Turning to statistics from the Office of Traffic Safety, we can see that there were hundreds of thousands of vehicle accidents across the state during the latest reporting year.
 Out of those accidents, there were:

 - 273,069 total injuries

 - 3,602 total fatalities

-Motor vehicle accidents are the number one cause of unintentional death in California.
+Motor vehicle collisions are the number one cause of unintentional death in California.

-Almost all car accidents are preventable when drivers practice safe operating habits.
-However, there are several leading factors concerning car accident injuries and fatalities.
+Almost all motor vehicle accidents are preventable when drivers practice safe operating habits.
+However, there are several leading factors concerning car wreck injuries and fatalities.

 - Alcohol-related incidents average over 900 fatalities a year in California.
 During the latest reporting year, they injured more than 26,000 people.